 As we have already mentioned above, giving yourself enough time to recover between the sets is crucial for muscle building.
 However, it is also important to know that many people cant build muscle simply because they don’t exercise frequently and often enough.

 In fact, it is possible to safely hit one muscle group 2 times per week, by lifting 4 times.
 Go more intense than that and you’ll burn muscle instead of gaining.
 You can choose the following training regime for example: focus on your chest, shoulder, and triceps on Monday and Thursdays, and workout your legs on Tuesday and Friday.
+You are working out but not gaining weight because the volume of the exercise is just not enough.

 This is especially better for 2 reasons: lifting frequently increases your lactic acid threshold (which means you will have more capacity during workouts without weighing down), and reduces DOMS (delayed onset muscle soreness).